abs-sayem/english_language_test/ielts/listening/readme.md

 - have to write words you hear, can't reform words
 ```
 Recording > Children must be accompanied by an adult at all times.
-Question > No children are allowed without ........ .
+Question&nbsp > No children are allowed without ........ .
-Answer > an accompanying adult / an adult
+Answer&nbsp;&nbsp;&nbsp; > an accompanying adult / an adult
 ```
 - make sure your headphone is working properly, concentrate